polgarp/polgarp.github.io/_pages/garden.md

 classes: wide
 ---

-Garden is a place where I publicly collect notes and half-shaped ideas.
+[Garden](https://www.mentalnodes.com/a-gardening-guide-for-your-mind) - a place for notes and half-shaped ideas.